pillarman38/MidlandCode-C3-DataDrivenApps/10-17-18/Classwork/expressBasics.md

     1. Set up a route that allows for a userID param
     2. Copy the JSON from [here](https://jsonplaceholder.typicode.com/posts) and save it locally in tour server file/ a json it can access.
     3. When a persons calls `/users/5` return an array of only the posts from that user.
-* Set up a middleware to log the req to the console every time a request is made to ANY route.
+* Set up a middleware to log `Hi I'm a middleware` to the console every time a request is made to ANY route.
 * Finally take one of your existing angular apps and have that be sent to the front end whenever `/app` is accessed.
 * Makes sure that any route not already declared is redirected to `/`.
 * Separate out these files as you would in a PROD environment